iBeta Level 3 Dataset

 Custom-manufactured resin masks designed to replicate specific individuals’ facial features with high geometric precision.
 Rigid structure with fine detail — a different challenge profile from rubber masks.
 5+ unique mask identities with dual-recording (real face + mask)

-- Training and validation of anti-spoofing models against diverse mask materials
+• Used for training and validation of anti-spoofing models

 Learn the iBeta 3 context